 LFS data are used to produce the well-known unemployment rate as well as other standard labour market indicators such as the employment rate and the participation rate.
 The LFS also provides employment estimates by industry, occupation, public and private sector, hours worked and much more, all cross-classifiable by a variety of demographic characteristics.
 Estimates are produced for Canada, the provinces, the territories and a large number of sub-provincial regions.
 For employees, wage rates, union status, job permanency and workplace size are also produced.
 For a full listing and description of LFS variables, see the Guide to the Labour Force Survey (71-543-G), available through the "Publications" link above.

-Together, four surveys tell a more complete story of current labour market events.
-These surveys are: the Labour Force Survey (LFS), the Survey of Employment, Payrolls and Hours (SEPH) Employment Insurance Statistics (EIS) and Job Vacancy Statistics (JVS), and the Job Vacancy and Wage Survey (JVWS).
+Together, five surveys tell a more complete story of current labour market events.
+These surveys are: the Labour Force Survey (LFS), the Survey of Employment, Payrolls and Hours (SEPH), Employment Insurance Statistics (EIS), the Job Vacancy Statistics (JVS), and the Job Vacancy and Wage Survey (JVWS).
 The LFS focuses on its strengths: timely data on the labour market, including the unemployment rate and demographic analysis.
 SEPH reports, which come out later each month, show greater detail on non-farm industry employment and earnings.
 EIS provides substantial detail on recipients of EI regular benefits by detailed geography, by socio-demographics and by former occupation.
 JVS offers information on labour demand by reporting on the number of job vacancies by industry.
 JVWS provides labour market demand information by occupation, offered wage and region.

 - Employment and unemployment